telosnetwork/rng-oracle-bridge/README.md

 `npx hardhat sourcify --network=testnet`

-## 2. DEPLOY THE NATIVE CONTRACT
+## 2. DEPLOY THE ANTELOPE CONTRACT

 ### INSTALL

-Navigate to the `native` directory and run the following command:
+Navigate to the `antelope` directory and run the following command:

 `npm install`